GenerateNU/website/README.md

 5. Re-organize components folder (make a pages directory and then misc directory for components like RightTriangle)
 5. Re-do pages (e.g. landing page carousels)
 6. Move data to backend
+7. Add CI/CD pipeline to deploy to prod on push to master
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).